-If you choose to participate in this study, you will be asked to come to visits to the clinical site in Cardiff for each study period.
+If you choose to participate in this study, you will be asked to come to visits to the clinical site in San Francisco or in St Louis for each study period.
+It is also recommended that you give birth in these sites.
 Altogether, there will be 14 visits over 5 years.

-The screening period
+The screening period:

-- The screening consists of 1 visit to the clinical site in Cardiff.
-This visit is anticipated to take half a day to a full day and must take place between pregnancy week 18 and the end of week 23. - This visit will confirm that you are carrying a boy.
-The study team will check if your unborn son is affected or not by XLHED using a non-invasive ultrasound scan. - The doctors will take a blood sample and conduct a series of other, non-invasive medical tests on you, to ascertain whether you and your unborn son can participate in the study (i.e. decide whether you are eligible). - You will get a chance to discuss the study in person with Prof Angus Clarke, the doctor responsible for the study in Cardiff, or his deputy.
+- The screening consists of 1 visit to the clinical site in San Francisco or in St Louis.
+This visit is anticipated to take half a day to a full day and must take place between pregnancy week 19 and the end of week 24. - This visit will confirm that you are carrying a boy.
+The study team will check if your unborn son is affected or not by XLHED using a non-invasive ultrasound scan. - The doctors will take a blood sample and conduct a series of other, non-invasive medical tests on you, to ascertain whether you and your unborn son can participate in the study (i.e. decide whether you are eligible). - You will get a chance to discuss the study in person with the Principal Investigator, the doctor responsible for the study, or his deputy.

-The treatment period
+the treatment period:

-- Treatment for your unborn child will take place at the Cardiff site over 3 visits, approximately 3 weeks apart, at pregnancy weeks 26, 28-29 and 31-32. - At each visit, you will receive one EROO4 injection.
+- Treatment for your unborn child will take place at the San Francisco or the St Louis site over 3 visits, approximately 3 weeks apart, at pregnancy weeks 26, 28-29 and 31-32. - At each visit, you will receive one EROO4 injection.
 Each visit will require you to attend the site for 2 days.
 Before each injection, a health check for both you and your baby will be conducted, to ensure all is well and you can receive the treatment.
 After the injection, you will rest and be required to spend the night on site for observation. - At the first treatment visit, we will ask you to have an MRI scan.
-This is to assess the tooth development of your baby before EROO4 treatment.
+This is to assess the tooth development of your baby before ER004 treatment.
 The procedure is not generally considered to be painful, but the machine makes a loud noise.
 The procedure should not last more than 90 minutes. - As part of the first treatment visit, we will ask to interview you.
-This interview will be conducted remotely and you will not need to go to the Cardiff site for this.
+This interview will be conducted remotely and you will not need to go to the San Francisco or the St Louis site for this.
 This interview will be conducted by a trained interviewer, the aim of which is to hear your viewpoints, experiences, feelings and opinions on XLHED and the EROO4 treatment.
 This interview is recorded (audio only) and should not last longer than 25 minutes. - No treatment will take place after your baby is born.

-Follow-up
+Follow-up: